-- Current health problems, such as diabetes or any condition that affects your ability to walk or rise rapidly to a standing position
+- Current health conditions you may have, such as diabetes or any condition that affects walking or getting up quickly to stand.

-Medications can be associated with bladder control problems, so list everything — prescriptions, over-the-counter drugs, vitamins, minerals, herbs and other supplements.
-If you're not sure whether something counts as a medication, put it on the list.
+Some medicines cause bladder control problems, so list everything.
+This includes prescription medicines, over-the-counter drugs, vitamins, minerals, herbs and other supplements.
+If you're not sure whether something counts as a medicine, put it on the list anyway.

 What to expect from treatment

-As a first step, your doctor may recommend lifestyle changes to "train" your bladder, such as performing pelvic-strengthening exercises (Kegel exercises) and following a schedule for when you drink fluids and use the bathroom.
+As a first step, your health care provider may suggest lifestyle changes to "train" your bladder.
+These may include exercises, called Kegel exercises, that strengthen the pelvic floor muscles.
+You also may follow a schedule for when you drink fluids and use the bathroom.

-Your bladder control problems may significantly improve after treatment.
-Any improvement, however, counts as a success, as long as it helps you to do what you like and enhances your quality of life.
+Your condition may get a lot better after treatment.
+Or it may get only a little bit better.
+But any improvement counts as a success, as long as it helps you keep doing the things you like to do and enhances your quality of life.

 See more In-depth

-- Urinary incontinence fact sheet.
-U.S. Department of Health and Human Services, Office on Women's Health. http://www.womenshealth.gov/publications/our-publications/fact-sheet/urinary-incontinence.cfm.
-Accessed Dec.
-18, 2012.
+- Urinary incontinence.
+U.S. Department of Health and Human Services, Office on Women's Health. https://www.womenshealth.gov/a-z-topics/urinary-incontinence.
+Accessed Nov.
+22, 2022.